-The goal of this course is for the student is:
+The goal of this course for the students : is to

-- To recognize classes of optimization problems in machine learning and related disciplines. - To understand the mathematical underpinnings of optimization methods via examples drawn from machine learning, computer vision, engineering, and data analysis. - To understand foundational optimization ideas including gradient descent, stochastic gradient methods, higher-order methods, and more advanced optimization algorithms. - To classify optimization problems by their tractability, difficulty, and compatibility with existing software. - To impart advanced models and optimizations.
+- Recognize classes of optimization problems in machine learning and related disciplines. - Understand the mathematical underpinnings of optimization methods via examples drawn from machine learning, computer vision, engineering, and data analysis. - Learn foundational optimization ideas including gradient descent, stochastic gradient methods, higher-order methods, and more advanced optimization algorithms. - Classify optimization problems by their tractability, difficulty, and compatibility with existing software. - Impart advanced models and optimizations.